openstack-k8s-operators/data-plane-adoption/docs/openstack/octavia_adoption.md

 # Octavia adoption

 Migrating from a Director based to an OpenShift Octavia deployment presents some special challenges.
-These require that some of the original components continue to run until all processes that reference them are no longer running or have been altered to reference the new Octavia services running in OpenShift.
+These require that some original components continue to run until all processes that reference them are no longer running or have been altered to reference the new Octavia services running in OpenShift.